jhinmainksta/drone/docs/en/simulation_usage.md

 # Using the simulator

-The Clover simulation environment allows the user to test their code without any risk of equipment damage.
+The Drone simulation environment allows the user to test their code without any risk of equipment damage.
 Additionally, the [virtual machine](simulation_vm.md)-based environment has additional (non-ROS) services that are present on a real drone, like Monkey web server.

 ## Running the simulation